tarolandia/vinyl/README.md

 ```
 ## Getting Access Level

 At this point you had defined your rules, validators and variables.
-Now you are ready to get call access level.
+Now you are ready to check for the access level.

 ```ruby
 access_level = Vinyl.check_level('/call/route','call_method')